Adrià Arjona

-Adrià Arjona Marín (born 28 February 1996) is a Spanish footballer who plays for Recreativo de Huelva as a winger.
+Adrià Arjona Marín (born 28 February 1996) is a Spanish footballer who plays as a winger for Andorran club FC Santa Coloma.

 Club career

 Born in Vila-seca, Tarragona, Catalonia, Arjona joined FC Barcelona's La Masia in 2006, from CF Vilaseca.
 Released in 2009, he spent three seasons at Gimnàstic de Tarragona before returning to Barça in 2012.

 On 23 August 2015, after finishing his formation, Arjona joined CF Reus Deportiu and was assigned to the farm team CD Morell in Tercera División.
 On 17 August of the following year, he was loaned to fellow league team UE Sant Andreu for a year.

 Upon returning, Arjona was assigned to the B-team, now also in the fourth division.
 He made his first-team debut on 12 September, starting in a 2–1 away win against CA Osasuna, for the season's Copa del Rey.

-On 18 July 2019, Arjona signed for AE Prat in Segunda División B, after Reus fell into severe economic problems.
+Arjona made his Segunda División debut on 23 September 2018, replacing Alfred Planas in a 1–1 home draw against Gimnàstic de Tarragona.
+On 18 July of the following year, he signed for AE Prat in Segunda División B, after Reus' severe economic problems.

-In the summer of 2020, he joined CD Llosetense in Tercera División, in the midst of the club's projects of professional and managerial development.
-During the following winter transfer window, after just eight appearances with the Balearic club, Arjona decided to start his first journey overseas, as he was set to sign for South Korean team Gimpo FC, playing in the semi-professional K3 League.

-However, the Spanish player got involved in a bureaucratic incident: in fact, despite having signed a pre-contract with the club and having sustained medicals, Arjona was eventually told by Gimpo's staff that, following a reunion with the city's mayor and the club's chairman, they couldn't take care of him anymore.
-Even though the club offered to help him find a new club in the country, the task wasn't successful, and Arjona eventually decided to fly back to Spain, reportedly "disappointed" by what happened to him, but also convinced that "nothing and no one would take his will to succeed as a professional football from him".

-On February 23, 2021, Arjona officially announced that he joined SD Huesca and was set to play with their reserve team, in Tercera División.
-Having scored four goals in twelve matches, he played an important role as his side eventually made its own way through promotion to the newly-formed Segunda División RFEF.
-On June 21, the player announced the end of his experience in Huesca.

-On July 11, 2021, it was announced that Arjona would join historic Spanish club Recreativo de Huelva, which was in the midst of a rebuilding process after falling all the way down to the Tercera División RFEF, the newly-formed fifth tier of the national football league system.
+In 2020, Arjona joined fourth division side CD Llosetense.
+In January of the following year, he moved abroad to join South Korean side Gimpo FC, but despite training with the club and playing friendlies, he was not offered a contract.

+On 22 February 2021, Arjona joined SD Huesca and was assisgned to the B-team also in division four.
+On 11 July, after helping the B's to achieve promotion to Segunda División RFEF, he agreed to a deal with Recreativo de Huelva in Tercera División RFEF.

+Arjona continued to feature in Segunda Federación in the following years, representing Vélez CF, CD Guadalajara, UD Melilla and CD Minera.